rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 A node MUST handle continuing a previous channel on a new encrypted transport.
-A node MUST set the `ack` field in the `authenticate` message to the the number of previously-processed non-authenticate messages.
-A node MUST NOT send out a message with an `ack` field lower than any previous `ack` field.
+A node MUST set the `ack` field in the `authenticate` message to the the number of previously-processed `update_commit` messages.
+This corresponds to the number of `update_revocation` messages the node has sent.

 A node MUST retransmit messages which may not have been included in the `authenticate` header's `ack` field.
 A node retransmitting previous messages MUST ensure they are bitwise identical after decryption.
+This avoids the need for an implementation to deal with commitments which were sent earlier then never re-transmitted.

 # 2. Channel Establishment